 Ground Zero is no longer a place of terror, but a memorial and a place for quiet reflection.
 Where the Twin Towers of the World Trade Center once stood, the National 9/11 Memorial now stands tall as a sign of freedom to the world.
-The new complex of the One World Trade Center around the memorial is also almost finished.
-We believe this area warrants more than one visit.
-We have compiled the most pertinent information for each of these three significant sites in New York for you (out of respect, I do not wish to refer to them as “sights” or “attractions”).

 About the 9/11 Memorial in New York

 I was in New York on September 11, 2001 – for that reason alone the National 9/11 Memorial has a special meaning and importance to me.
-The National 9/11 Memorial honors the almost 3,000 victims of the terrorist attacks on the World Trade Center in September 2001 as well as the bombings of February 1993.
+The National 9/11 Memorial honors the almost 3,000 victims of the terrorist attacks on the World Trade Center on September 2001 as well as the bombings of February 1993.
 The two pools of the National 9/11 Memorial are exactly in the same spot as the Twin Towers once were.
 They are like two enormous footprints of the former World Trade Center at Ground Zero in New York.
 Large bronze panels around the pools bear the names of all the victims – walking along and reading their names will give you goosebumps.
 On account of the pools, the memorial is also called “Reflecting Absence”.
 The National 9/11 Memorial is truly something humbling and special.
 The 9/11 Memorial in NYC is the largest memorial dedicated to 9/11.

 Visiting the 9/11 Memorial in New York is free